Factoring by Greatest Common Factor & Grouping Explained: Definition, Examples, Practice & Video Lessons

 Factoring polynomials is a fundamental skill in algebra that involves breaking down expressions into simpler components.
 One of the most essential techniques is factoring by the greatest common factor (GCF).
 The GCF is defined as the largest factor that divides evenly into every term of a polynomial.
 To find the GCF, start by expressing each term as a product of its prime factors and variables, then identify the common factors shared by all terms.

-This process can be generalized: first, identify the GCF by prime factorization; second, rewrite each term as the product of the GCF and a remaining factor; third, factor out the GCF to simplify the polynomial.
+This process is essentially reverse distribution, where you factor out the common term and simplify the remaining expression inside the parentheses.
 To verify the factorization, multiply the GCF back through the terms to ensure the original polynomial is recovered.

-Consider a more complex polynomial: 6𝑥 + 12𝑥³ − 24𝑥⁴.
-The prime factorization of each term is:
+Another example involves the polynomial 6𝑥 + 12𝑥³ − 24𝑥⁴.
+Begin by finding the prime factorization of each term:

 - 6𝑥 = 2 × 3 × 𝑥